onelocalorg/ONE-mobile/README.md

 # Troubleshooting

 Build hanging at the very beginning?
-Run `npx react-native clean`, also creating a new Simulator.
-These are the two things that seemed to help me.
+Run `npm run clean`.
+Also I have found that I needed to clean the build directory and do a build in XCode when this happens (usually when changing branches).

 ## License